 “Alan’s giving me a picture of the real world and teaching me the rights and wrongs of business and the importance of communicating and making connections,” he says.
 “He’s become a mentor.”

-Rice says he’s thankful that he and a friend visited Earlham’s Center for Career and Community Engagement where he worked with a career coach to secure the Habitat internship and will work with them again to line up a paid internship for the coming summer.
+Rice says he’s thankful that he and a friend visited Earlham’s Center for Career Education, where he worked with a career coach to secure the Habitat internship.